opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.randn(dst, mean, stddev) -> None

-    :param mtx: Output array of random numbers.
+    :param dst: Output array of random numbers.
 The array must be pre-allocated and have 1 to 4 channels.

     :param mean: Mean value (expectation) of the generated random numbers.

     :param stddev: Standard deviation of the generated random numbers.
 It can be either a vector (in which case a diagonal standard deviation matrix is assumed) or a square matrix.

-The function ``randn`` fills the matrix ``mtx`` with normally distributed random numbers with the specified mean vector and the standard deviation matrix.
+The function ``randn`` fills the matrix ``dst`` with normally distributed random numbers with the specified mean vector and the standard deviation matrix.
 The generated random numbers are clipped to fit the value range of the destination array data type.

 .. seealso::